-Although direct state dollars to the college have decreased, state supported funding to students in the form of scholarships, grants and aid shows a steady increase from approximately \$9.2 million in fiscal year 2006, to approximately \$10.4 million in fiscal The increases are made up of South Carolina Lottery Tuition year 2010 (7.3-8).
-Assistance, State Need Based, and LIFE scholarships.
+Although direct state dollars to the college have decreased, state supported funding to students in the form of scholarships, grants and aid shows an overall increase from approximately \$10 million in fiscal year 2007, to approximately \$10.4 million in fiscal year 2011 (7.3-8).
+The increases are made up of South Carolina Lottery Tuition Assistance, State Need Based, and LIFE scholarships.

 The college administration is cognizant of efforts to contain costs.
 The key measure for determining cost containment is in the area of institutional support.
 Expenses in this area have declined in each of the past five years and include administrative services, management, legal expenses, personnel logistical and support services, public relations and development.
-The college budgets and spends the largest amount to support its mission of instruction and academic support, followed by the function of student services, operations and maintenance of plant, and institutional support expenses.
+In FY 2012, the college budgeted and spent the largest amount to support its mission of instruction and academic support, followed by the function of student services, operations and maintenance of plant, and institutional support expenses.